-How to Tell if You Have Traffic Tickets Online
+How to Check if You Have Traffic Tickets Online in 2021

 With so much going on, it can be hard to keep up with the status of your traffic tickets.
 You probably know you received a ticket but might have lost it.